CommunitySolidServer/CommunitySolidServer/config/ldp/README.md

 ## Authorization
 Covers how operations are authorized (or rejected).
-* *allow-everything*: No authorization, everything is allowed.
+* *allow-all*: No authorization, everything is allowed.
 * *webacl*: Use the default Web Access Control.

 ## Handler